Are you fed up with writer’s block?

 Do you remember all the good work that you did during the Prewriting stage?
 Now it’s time to put all of that good stuff to use.
-Keep your blog post’s purpose, desired emotional response, blog post type, anticipated audience and your emotional words list top of mind during this crucial step.
+Keep your blog post’s purpose, desired emotional response, blog post type, anticipated audience and your emotional words list top-of-mind at this step.

-POWER TIP: Just let the words flow in your first draft.
-It’s your first draft, not the final draft of The Lion, the Witch and the Wardrobe, so don’t stress yourself by trying to write perfect copy.
+POWER TIP: Just let the words flow in your zero draft.
+It’s your zero draft (for your eyes only), not the final draft of The Lion, the Witch and the Wardrobe, so don’t stress yourself by trying to write perfect copy.
 And don’t worry about perfect spelling or grammar.
-You’ll clean it all up during the revision phase.
+You’ll clean it all up at the revision step, which is up next.

 You’re almost ready to present your hard work to your readers.
 But there’s some cleaning up that you need to do first.

-Revising is the third and final group of tasks for the 3×3 writing process.
+Revising is the third and final group of 3×3 writing process steps.
 Executing this group of tasks will take your blog articles from good to great.
-Revising includes three sub tasks which are Revise, Proofread and Evaluate.
+Revising includes three sub-tasks which are Revise, Proofread, and Evaluate.

 The revision process should remedy the following issues in your blog article:

 - Superfluous modifiers

 - Long lead-ins for sentences (they usually end with “that” or “because”)